fleetdm/fleet/handbook/product-design/README.md

 5. UI changes [are approved](https://fleetdm.com/handbook/company/development-groups#drafting-process), and the UI changes are brought back into the sprint or are estimated.

-### Correctly prioritize a bug

-Bugs are always prioritized.
-(Fleet takes quality and stability [very seriously](https://fleetdm.com/handbook/company/why-this-way#why-spend-so-much-energy-responding-to-every-potential-production-incident).)
-Bugs should be prioritized in the following order:
-1. Quality: product does what it's supposed to (what is documented).
-2. Common-sense user criticality: If no one can load any page, that's obviously important.
-3. Age of bugs: Long-open bugs are open wounds bleeding quality out of the product.
-They must be closed quickly.
-4. Customer criticality: How important it is to a customer use case.

-If a bug is unreleased or [critical](https://fleetdm.com/handbook/engineering#critical-bugs), it is addressed in the current sprint.
-Otherwise, it may be prioritized and estimated for the next sprint.
-If a bug [requires drafting](https://fleetdm.com/handbook/engineering#in-product-drafting-as-needed) to determine the expected functionality, the bug should undergo [expedited drafting](#expedited-drafting).

-If a bug is not addressed within six weeks, it is [sent to the product team for triage](https://fleetdm.com/handbook/engineering#in-engineering).
-Each sprint, the Head of Product Design reviews these bugs.
-Bugs are categorized as follows:
-- **Schedule**: the bug should be prioritized in the next sprint if there's engineering capacity for it.
-- **De-prioritized**: the issue will be closed and the necessary subsequent steps will be initiated.
-This might include updating documentation and informing the community.

-The Head of Product Design meets with the Director of Product Development to discuss and finalize the outcomes for the churned bugs.

-After aligning with the Director of Product Development on the outcomes, The Head of Product Design will clean up churned bugs.
-Below are the steps for each category:
-- **Schedule**: Remove the `:product` label, move the bug ticket to the 'Sprint backlog' column on the bug board, and assign it to the appropriate group's Engineering Manager so that it can be prioritized into the sprint backlog.
-- **De-prioritized**: The Head of Product Design should close the issue and, as the DRI, ensure all follow-up actions are finalized.

 ### Write a user story

 Product Managers [write user stories](https://fleetdm.com/handbook/company/product-groups#writing-a-good-user-story) in the [drafting board](https://app.zenhub.com/workspaces/-product-backlog-coming-soon-6192dd66ea2562000faea25c/board).
 The drafting board is shared by every [product group](https://fleetdm.com/handbook/company/development-groups).